NSS-SE-Jumpstart/curriculum/sessions/session5/classroom/lightning_exercises.md

 Functions can be a bit of a mind bender, so don't worry if you're still trying to understand how they work.
 Here's a quick refresher on some of the things you read about in the [prework](../prework/functions.md) and have now put into practice here.

 - *Functions are just a named container of code.* The code that you've been learning how to write without functions is the exact same code you can put in functions.
 - Function **parameters** are passed into functions. *Parameters are just like the variables that you've been using* - instead of declaring them somewhere the code, they're declared when you define them as part of the function definition.
-Both things named `books` in this example are a variable that can be used in the same way:
+Both things named `books` in these examples are a variable that can be used in the same way:
     ```python
-    # VARIABLE:
-    # this declares a variable named 'books'
+    # VARIABLE: declaring a variable named 'books'
     books = []
+    ```

+    ```python
-    # PARAMETER:
+    # PARAMETER: declaring a parameter named 'books'
     def get_ratings(books):
-        # this function has a parameter (variable) named 'books'
+        # `books` is a variable that can be used in this function
     ```
 - Functions can **return** data that you can put into other variables.
 Printing variables or other text does not return anything (even though you can see it when you run it). *You must use the `return` statement to return a value from a function.*